scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 where we now interpret :math:`J_m` as a vector mapping that outputs, at each grid point in the discretized volume :math:`\frac{\delta(\rho_{s}u)}{\delta x} + \frac{\delta(\rho_{s}v)}{\delta y} + \frac{\delta(\rho_{s}w)}{\delta z}`.
-Notice that the formulation in Equation :ref:`constrained` has no dependencies on scalars :math:`\mu`.
+Notice that the formulation in Equation (:ref:`constrained`) has no dependencies on scalars :math:`\mu`.

-To solve the optimization problem in Equation :ref:`constrained`, we implemented an augmented Lagrangian method with a filter mechanism inspired by :cite:`filteral`.
-An augmented Lagrangian method considers the Lagrangian associated with an equality-constrained optimization problem, in this case :math:`\mathcal{L}_0(u,v,w,\lambda) = J_v(u,v,w) - \lambda^\top J_m(u,v,w)`, where :math:`\lambda` is a vector of Lagrange multipliers of the same length as the number of gridpoints in the discretized volume.
+To solve the optimization problem in Equation (:ref:`constrained`), we implemented an augmented Lagrangian method with a filter mechanism inspired by :cite:`filteral`.
+An augmented Lagrangian method considers the Lagrangian associated with an equality-constrained optimization problem, in this case :math:`\mathcal{L}_0(u,v,w,\lambda) = J_v(u,v,w) - \lambda^\top J_m(u,v,w)`, where :math:`\lambda` is a vector of Lagrange multipliers of the same length as the number of grid points in the discretized volume.
-The Lagrangian is then *augmented* with an additional squared-penalty term on the constraints to yield :math:`\mathcal{L}_{\mu}(u,v,w,\lambda) = \mathcal{L}_0(u,v,w,\lambda) + \frac{\mu}{2}\|J_m(u,v,w)\|^2`, where we have intentionally used :math:`\mu > 0` as the scalar in the penalty term to make comparisons with Equation :ref:`unconstrained` transparent.
-It is well known (see, for instance, Theorem 17.5 of :cite:`NoceWrig06`) that under some not overly restrictive conditions there exists a finite :math:`\bar\mu` such that if :math:`\mu \geq \bar\mu`, then each local solution of Equation :ref:`constrained` corresponds to a strict local minimizer of :math:`\mathcal{L}_{\mu}(u,v,w,\lambda^*)` for a suitable choice of multipliers :math:`\lambda^*`.
+The Lagrangian is then *augmented* with an additional squared-penalty term on the constraints to yield :math:`\mathcal{L}_{\mu}(u,v,w,\lambda) = \mathcal{L}_0(u,v,w,\lambda) + \frac{\mu}{2}\|J_m(u,v,w)\|^2`, where we have intentionally used :math:`\mu > 0` as the scalar in the penalty term to make comparisons with Equation (:ref:`unconstrained`) transparent.
+It is well known (see, for instance, Theorem 17.5 of :cite:`NoceWrig06`) that under some not overly restrictive conditions there exists a finite :math:`\bar\mu` such that if :math:`\mu \geq \bar\mu`, then each local solution of Equation (:ref:`constrained`) corresponds to a strict local minimizer of :math:`\mathcal{L}_{\mu}(u,v,w,\lambda^*)` for a suitable choice of multipliers :math:`\lambda^*`.
-An augmented Lagrangian method is an iterative method, where in the kth iteration, one employs a method of unconstrained optimization to (approximately) minimize :math:`\mathcal{L}_{\mu_k}(u,v,w,\bar\lambda_k)`, and then update the penalty parameters :math:`\mu_k` and multiplier estimates :math:`\lambda_k`.
-This process is iterated until a measure of constraint violation - i.e., :math:`\|J_m(u,v,w)\|` - and the augmented Lagrangian norm :math:`|\nabla_{u,v,w} \mathcal{L}_{\mu_k}(u,v,w,\lambda_k)\|` are both sufficiently close to 0.
+Essentially, augmented Lagrangian methods solve a short sequence of unconstrained problems :math:`\mathcal{L}_{\mu}(u,v,w,\lambda)`, with different values of :math:`\mu` until a solution is returned that is a local, feasible solution to Equation (:ref:`constrained`).
+In our implementation of an augmented Lagrangian method, the coarse minimization of :math:`\mathcal{L}_{\mu}(u,v,w,\lambda)` is performed by the Scipy implementation of LBFGS-B with the TensorFlow implementation of the cost function and gradients.

-We employ a filter mechanism (see a survey in :cite:`Fletcher06abrief`) recently proposed for augmented Lagrangian methods in :cite:`filteral`.
-We defer details to that paper, but give a coarse description of the method here.
+Additionally, in our implementation, we employ a filter mechanism (see a survey in :cite:`Fletcher06abrief`) recently proposed for augmented Lagrangian methods in :cite:`filteral` in order to guarantee convergence.
+We defer details to that paper, but note that the feasibility restoration phase (the minimization of a squared constraint violation) required by such a filter method is also performed by the SciPy implementation of LBFGS-B.
-Filter methods are inspired by biobjective minimization.
-In the augmented Lagrangian context, we treat the minimization of :math:`|\nabla_{u,v,w} \mathcal{L}_{\mu_k}(u,v,w,\lambda_k)\|` and the minimization of :math:`\|J_m(u,v,w)\|` as two separate, but obviously related, objectives.
-The filter method iteratively constructs an envelope around the Pareto front of these two objectives to filter out candidate solutions from the :math:`k` th iteration of the augmented Lagrangian method that do not make sufficient progress towards the simultaneous minimization of both objectives; if an approximate minimizer of the :math:`k` th augmented Lagrangian is outside the envelope, it is deemed acceptable to the filter.
-When insufficient progress towards the minimization of :math:`\|J_m(u,v,w)\|` is detected, the method enters a feasibility restoration phase to rapidly decrease the constraint violation at the expense of gains made in locating a stationary point of the augmented Lagrangian
-- such a point is guaranteed to be acceptable to the filter.
-On these feasibility restoration iterations, :math:`\mu_k` is increased.
-In our implementation of the augmented Lagrangian, the minimization of the squared constraint violation in a feasibility restoration phase is performed by LBFGS-B.

 .. figure:: Example_storm.png
    :align: center

    The PyDDA retrieved winds overlaid over reflectivity from the C-band Polarization Radar for the MCS that passed over Darwin, Australia on 20 Jan 2006.
-The winds were retrieved using the Augmented Lagrangian technique with :math:`\mu = 1` (left) and the weak variational technique with :math:`\mu = 1` (right).
+The winds were retrieved using the weak variational technique with :math:`\mu = 1` **(a)** and the Augmented Lagrangian technique with :math:`\mu = 1` **(b)**.
-   The contours represent vertical velocities at 3.5 km altitude.
+   The contours represent vertical velocities at 3.05 km altitude.
 The boxed region shows the updrafts that generated the heavy precipitation. :label:`storm`

 The PyDDA documentation contains an example of a mesoscale convective system (MCS) that was sampled by a C-band Polarization Radar and a Bureau of Meteorology Australia radar on 20 Jan 2006 in Darwin, Australia.
-This For more details on this storm and the radar network configuration, see :cite:`Collisetal2013`.
+For more details on this storm and the radar network configuration, see :cite:`Collisetal2013`.
-Figure :ref:`storm` shows the winds retrieved by the Augmented lagrangian technique with :math:`\mu = 1` on the left and the weak variational technique with :math:`\mu = 1` on the right.
+Figure :ref:`storm` shows the winds retrieved by the Augmented Lagrangian technique with :math:`\mu = 1` and from the weak variational technique with :math:`\mu = 1` on the right.
 Figure :ref:`storm` shows that both techniques are capturing similar horizontal wind fields in this storm.
 However, the Augmented Lagrangian technique is resolving an updraft that is not present in the wind field generated by the weak variational technique.
 Since there is horizontal wind convergence in this region, we expect there to be an updraft present in this box in order for the solution to be physically realistic.
 Therefore, for :math:`\mu = 1`, the Augmented Lagrangian technique is doing a better job at resolving the updrafts present in the storm than the weak variational technique is.
+This shows that adjusting :math:`\mu` is required in order for the weak variational technique to resolve the updraft.

 .. figure:: auglag2.eps
    :align: center